clojure-vim/clojure.vim/README.md

 Clojure indentation differs somewhat from traditional Lisps, due in part to the use of square and curly brackets, and otherwise by community convention.
-As these conventions are not universally followed, the Clojure indent script offers ways to adjust the indentaion.
+As these conventions are not universally followed, the Clojure indent script offers ways to adjust the indentation.

 > [!WARNING]
 > The indentation code has recently been rebuilt which included the